npezza93/redi_search/README.md

 ##### Query level clauses
 - `slop(level)`
   - We allow a maximum of N intervening number of unmatched offsets between phrase terms. (i.e the slop for exact phrases is 0)
 - `in_order`
-  - Usually used in conjunction with SLOP, we make sure the query terms appear in the same order in the document as in the query, regardless of the offsets between them.
+  - Usually used in conjunction with SLOP.
+We make sure the query terms appear in the same order in the document as in the query, regardless of the offsets between them.
 - `no_content`
   - Only return the document ids and not the content.
-This is useful if RediSearch is being used on a Rails model where the attributes don't matter.
+This is useful if RediSearch is being used on a Rails model where the document attributes don't matter.
 - `language(language)`
   - Stemmer to use for the supplied language during search for query expansion.
     If querying documents in Chinese, this should be set to chinese in order to properly tokenize the query terms.
 Defaults to English.
 If an unsupported language is sent, the command returns an error.
 - `sort_by(field, order: :asc)`
   - If the supplied field is a sortable field, the results are ordered by the value of this field.
 This applies to both text and numeric fields.
-Available order is `:asc` or `:desc`
+Available orders are `:asc` or `:desc`
 - `limit(num, offset = 0)`
   - Limit the results to the specified `num` at the `offset`.
 The default limit is 10.
+- `count`
-Note that you can use `limit(0)` to count the number of documents in the resultset without actually returning them.
+  - Returns the number of documents found in the search query
 - `highlight(fields: [], opening_tag: "<b>", closing_tag: "</b>")`
   - Use this option to format occurrences of matched text. `fields` are an array of fields to be highlighted.
 - `verbatim`
   - Do not try to use stemming for query expansion but search the query terms verbatim.
 - `no_stop_words`
   - Do not filter stopwords from the query.
 - `with_scores`
   - Include the relative internal score of each document.
 This can be used to merge results from multiple instances.
 This will add a `score` method to the returned `Document` instances.
 - `return(*fields)`
   - Limit which fields from the document are returned.
 - `explain`
   - Returns the execution plan for a complex query but formatted for easier reading.
 In the returned response, a + on a term is an indication of stemming.
 - `to_redis`
-  - Returns the command to query without executing it.
+  - Returns the command to be executed without executing it.

 ## Spellcheck

 Spellchecking is initiated off a `RediSearch::Index` instance and provides suggestions for misspelled search terms.
 It takes an optional `distance` named argument which is the maximal Levenshtein distance for spelling suggestions.
-It returns an array where each element contains suggestions for each search term.
+It returns an array where each element contains suggestions for each search term and a normalized score based on its occurrences in the index.

 ```ruby
 main ❯ index = RediSearch::Index.new("user_idx", name: { text: { phonetic: "dm:en" } })